daaronr/micro-giving-pub/be2024/handout_bothmodules_mergepls.md

 ## Marshall’s Model of Supply and Demand

-Marshall needed to explain why prices were falling in the 19th century, while quantities (produced and consumed) were increasing.
-He argued that the price must equal both the value (to consumers) *and* the cost (to produce) of the *last unit produced and consumed.*
+Needed to explain falling prices in the 19th century, while quantities were increasing.
+Argued price must equal both the value (to consumers) *and* the cost (to produce) of the last unit produced and consumed

-He introduced the 'demand curve';  *with a downward slope*...
+Introduced the 'demand curve';  *with a downward slope*.

 This was justified by 'satiation': for an individual, additional units of a good are usually valued less and less.
 For example, you might be willing to pay thousands of pounds to be able to access 100 gallons of water rather than no water at all, but if you already have access to a thousand gallons of water, you will not be willing to pay very much for an additional 100 gallons.

+Furthermore,  firms one
+Needed to explain falling prices in the 19th century, while quantities were increasing.
+Argued price must equal both the value (to consumers) *and* the cost (to produce) of the last unit produced and consumed

-Furthermore,  firms one must cater to less and less keen consumers as they wants to sell more and more units.
+Introduced the 'demand curve';  *with a downward slope* must cater to less and less keen consumers as they wants to sell more and more units.
 We come back to this later in the module.

 \bigskip